John 18:38: Analysis

-Some commentators have seen significance in the fact that the anagram "Est vir qui adest" ("It is the man who is before you") can be made from the letters of "Quid est veritas".

-In addition to the guiltlessness of Jesus this verse also reflects the rejection of the truth of God: Jesus, the witness to truth was rejected, ignored and condemned.
+In addition to the guiltlessness of Jesus this verse also reflects the rejection of the truth of God: Jesus, the witness to truth, was rejected, ignored and condemned.

 Literary references

-This verse has been widely quoted and alluded to in culture and literature, particularly in that of philosophical nature.
-While Pilate's question—whether intended philosophically, jestfully, rhetorically, or born of frustration at the lack of a plain answer—is by no means the only incident of someone questioning the nature of truth, it has been drawn upon many times as a significant occurrence thereof.
+This verse has been widely quoted and alluded to in culture and literature, particularly in philosophy.

 Francis Bacon uses this musing to open his essay Of Truth, saying that Pilate "would not stay for an answer".
 He uses this to introduce his theme of truth as an affirmation of faith.

 Friedrich Nietzsche wrote of the line and extended praise to Pilate: